Lissy93/dashy/README.md

 - Option to show service status for each of your apps / links, for basic availability and uptime monitoring
 - Additional info for each item visible on hover (including opening method icon and description as a tooltip)
 - Option for full-screen background image, custom nav-bar links, and custom footer text
-- User preferences stored in local storage and applied on load
 - Encrypted cloud backup and restore feature available
 - Optional authentication, requiring user to log in
 - Easy single-file YAML-based configuration